huggingface/blog/audio-datasets.md

 processor = AutoProcessor.from_pretrained("openai/whisper-medium.en")
 ```

 Great!
-Now we write a function that takes a single training sample and passes it through the `processor` to pre-process
+Now we can write a function that takes a single training sample and passes it through the `processor` to prepare it
-ready for our model.
+for our model.
 We'll also compute the input length of each audio sample, information that we'll need for our next
 data preparation step:

 ```python
 def prepare_dataset(batch):
     audio = batch["audio"]
     batch = processor(audio["array"], sampling_rate=audio["sampling_rate"], text=batch["text"])

     batch["input_length"] = len(audio["array"]) / audio["sampling_rate"]
     return batch
 ```

 We can apply the data preparation function to all of our training examples using 🤗 Datasets' `map` method.
 Here, we also
-remove the `text` and `audio` columns, since we have pre-processed them to input features and tokenised
+remove the `text` and `audio` columns, since we have pre-processed the audio to input features and tokenised the text to
-labels respectively:
+labels:

 ```python
 gigaspeech = gigaspeech.map(prepare_dataset, remove_columns=gigaspeech["train"].column_names)